VictorRodriguez/hobbies/c_programing_exercises/cflags_security/README.md

          filesz 0x0000000000000000 memsz 0x0000000000000000 flags rwx
 ```

+The stack is marked with flags for read, write and execute ( flags rwx )

+if we compile with -z noexecstack the stack shows:

 ```
 $ gcc main.c -o main-noexecstack -z noexecstack
 $ objdump -p main-noexecstack | grep -i -A1 stack